-Yasmin can be used by woman who is older than 18 years old, is sexually active and requires an effective method to prevent pregnancy.
+Yasmin can be used by women who are older than 18 years old, sexually active and require an effective method to prevent pregnancy.

-Allergic to any of its ingredients.
-Consider to use another way of contraception.
+- Allergic to any of its ingredients.
+Consider using another way of contraception.

 Breastfeeding and pregnancy

-Yasmin passes into the breast milk and can influence the baby’s health.
-If you want to use oral contraceptive pills while breastfeeding, contact your doctor or gynecologist for further information.
+Yasmin passes into breast milk and can influence the baby’s health.
+If you want to use oral contraceptive pills while breastfeeding, contact your doctor or gynaecologist for further information.

 Precautions and Interactions

-If you have any allergies or health concerns, your doctor need to know about that before prescribing you any medication.
+If you have any allergies or health concerns, your doctor needs to know about this before prescribing you any medication.
 Yasmin cannot be prescribed if a woman had:

 It is absolutely fine to take Yasmin with other antibiotics.
 However, there are some medicines that can make Yasmine less effective.
 For example, rifabutin and rifampicin are antibiotics that can make Yasmin stop working.